 Expectations vary from person to person, but there are some topics you should talk to your travel partner about while planning and before departing for your trip.

-- Methods of travel: Everything from how luxurious your transportation will be, and whether you prefer to explore cities on foot versus take taxis more frequently.
+- Methods of travel: Everything from how luxurious your transportation will be, and whether you prefer to explore cities on foot versus taking taxis more frequently.

 - Accommodation choices: Is a full-service hotel the best fit for your couple dynamic?
 Or is a secluded Airbnb or homestay preferable?

-- Activity versus relaxations days: Is your partner an adventurer who loves to hit the streets?
+- Activity versus relaxation days: Is your partner an adventurer who loves to hit the streets?
 Or do they love to lounge and take it east?

 Be Willing to Compromise with your Partner

-Perhaps the most fundamental point, compromise is the cornerstone of an enjoyable and argument-free vacation.
-No matter who you are or what type of trip you’re taking, the need compromise will quickly present itself.
+Perhaps the most fundamental point is that compromise is the cornerstone of an enjoyable and argument-free vacation.
+No matter who you are or what type of trip you’re taking, the need for compromise will quickly present itself.

 If neither of you is willing to adjust your travel expectations to accommodate the other, then both partners will probably end up frustrated and regretful.